Dollar up on COVID-19 case rise, gains curbed by Fed easing expectations

 LONDON (Reuters) - The dollar strengthened on Thursday as broad optimism about COVID-19 vaccines ran into worries about rising infection numbers and risks to the fragile global economic recovery.

+The U.S. death toll from COVID-19 passed 250,000 on Wednesday as New York City’s public school system, the country’s largest, called a halt to in-classroom instruction, citing a jump in infection rates.

-The dollar was also caught between two opposing forces, with a safety bid supporting it while fresh speculation over monetary easing to boost the economy held it back somewhat.
+The dollar was also caught between two opposing forces, with a safety bid supporting it while renewed speculation over monetary easing to boost the economy held it back somewhat.

 With fiscal stimulus plans falling by the wayside as President Donald Trump’s refusal to concede electoral defeat consumes lawmakers’ attention, speculation is growing that the Federal Reserve may further loosen monetary policy in December.

-An index which tracks the dollar against a basket of currencies was flat at 92.55, though close to the weakest it has been since August.
+An index which tracks the dollar against a basket of currencies was up 0.1% at 92.59 =USD, though close to the weakest it has been since August.

 Still, the Scandinavian currencies and the Australian dollar - beneficiaries of the dollar’s recent decline - lost strength.